burke1791/burkeql-db/docs/index.md

 ## Why?

-**The name?** Well, my name is Chris Burke and I like to incorporate my last name into a lot of my personal projects - call it vanity.
+**The name?** Well, my name is Chris Burke and I like to incorporate my last name into a lot of personal projects - call it vanity if you must.
 Plus, a single syllable is easy to squeeze into made up names.

 **This project?** I love databases.
 I am a database engineer by day and love teaching my app dev coworkers how to make their queries go fast.
 And I often find an excuse to dive into database internals as part of query tuning exercises.